Shawn4742/VoI_Analysis/README.md

 	         input$discount, state_prior=initial_b, precision = acc, timeout = time_out)
 ```

-where state_prior, precision and timeout are the optional inputs in SARSOP, and they are not related to the our engineering problem.
+where state_prior, precision and timeout are the optional inputs in SARSOP, and they are not related to the defined engineering problem, but they may have impacts on the quality of POMDP solutions.
 The output contains two variables, `out_XXX$vectors` and `out_XXX$action`, representing the alpha-vectors and the corresponding actions, respectively.

 Save the outputs by